-IX.
-LINE-ITEM-TRACING.
-In recent years, line-item-tracing has gained wide popularity.
-The term "line-item-tracing" is taken to mean the recreation of hypothetical running balances of funds in a bank account or securities in a brokerage account, or balances due on an open account, line-of-credit, or margin account.
-This is usually done using electronic spreadsheets like Excel.
-No case, to date, has mandated line-item-tracing as the only permissible form of tracing.
-Many times line-itemtracing is not possible, due to lack or records or gaps in records.
-In some cases line-item-tracing is too expensive for the litigants to afford.
+- 1. the LIBR cannot be applied without sufficient account records; - 2. the LIBR can be too difficult to use if there are multiple claimants to the same fund; - 3. the LIBR does not work if the claimant's funds are deposited into an account in overdraft; - 4. the LIBR does not address temporary reductions attributable to banking practices; - 5. the LIBR does not consider funds later deposited into the account when it could and should; - 6. the LIBR does not address assets purchased with funds from the commingled account. - B. LINE-ITEM TRACING.
+In the last 20 years or so, line-item-tracing has gained wide popularity in Texas.
+The term "line-item tracing" is taken to mean the re-creation of hypothetical running balances of funds in a bank account or securities in a brokerage account, or balances due on an open account, line-of-credit, or margin account.
+In the modern era this is done using electronic spreadsheets like Excel.
+No case, to date, has mandated line-item tracing as the only permissible form of tracing.
+Many times line-item tracing is not possible, due to lack or records or gaps in records.
+In some cases line-item tracing is too expensive for the litigants to afford.
 In other cases there is uncertainty on how to handle transactions such as margin purchases of securities, short sales of securities, the buying and selling of option contracts, day-trading in a brokerage account, etc., that may require a party to present alternate tracings, which is expensive and potentially confusing to the fact finder.
-There are even fundamental issues about the universality of the most popular basis for line-item-tracing, which is the "community-out-first" approach.
+There are even some suspicions and criticisms of the universality of the most popular basis for line-item tracing, which is the "community-out-first" approach.